pseudonoma/luria/README.md

 Plots and extracted mutation rates are by default saved back into `output/analyzed/`.

-## (Slightly) More Details
+## A Little More Detail

-`luria` actually implicitly runs in one of two modes: the standard pipeline mode described above, and a individual-file mode which allows you to pass some of the functions individual files without having to follow the pipeline format.
+The package actually implicitly runs in one of two modes: the standard pipeline mode described above, and a single-file mode which allows you to pass some of the functions individual files without having to follow the pipeline format.

 ### Pipeline mode

 When wrangling the raw files with `wrangle_raw_data()` or `wrangle_clean_data()`, multiple datasets can be wrangled and saved to the standard output folder `output/wrangled/`.
-Each file wrangled this way constitutes a “project”; the original filename is preserved in output files as a “project name”, to which is appended e.g. a suffix like `.output` that indicates what kind of output file it is.
+Each file wrangled this way constitutes a “project”; by default the original filename is preserved in output files as a “project name”, to which is appended (for example) a suffix like `.output` that indicates what kind of output file it is.
 You can change the filename of the wrangled file using the `saveAs` argument in either of the `wrangle_` functions.

 In pipeline mode, `run_fluxxer()`, `plot_fluxxer()`, and
 `export_mutrates()` automatically processes the appropriate input files